LagaUni/Pose-Sensor-with-N-Optical-Mice/README.md

 * SSIO (data pin) and SCLK to (clock pin) to PWM pairs or communication pins
 * all GND must be connected between them

 Additionally, in this work the location of the sensors is triangular but their orientations are all the same as the robot´s coordinate frame.
 This is important to determine and change the distance D between the 2 sensors located over the rotation axis and the distance L from this axis to sensor #3.
+The position given from the sensors data is in mm.

 ## Requirements